Budget-Friendly Itinerary for a Belize Adventure

 Planning itinerary is time-consuming and often frustrating.
 It’s often easier to just take a tour but they don’t always go where you want to or spend enough time in places that you find interesting.
+Expense is always an issue as well.
+I like to save money on things that don’t matter to me so I can really enjoy the experiences.
 That was our conundrum with Belize.
 It’s a tiny country but there’s SO much to see.
-So I thought I’d share what we did to help with a bit of someone else’s planning.
+So I thought I’d share what we did to help with a bit of your planning.
+I’d love to hear YOUR tips!
+There’s always more to learn.

 Day 1 – 5 On Caye Caulker we stayed in the Go Slow Guest house for a couple of days then joined the Raggamuffin for a 3 day sailing trip along the Mesoamerican Reef to Dangriga.
 Details can be found here: Caye Caulker and a Raggamuffin sailing trip to Dangriga